lightbend/kalix-jvm-sdk/samples/java-spring-valueentity-counter/README.md

 This command will start your Kalix application and a Kalix Proxy using the included [docker-compose.yml](./docker-compose.yml) file.

-With both the proxy and your application running, once you have defined endpoints they should be available at `http://localhost:9000`.

-For further details see [Running a service locally](https://docs.kalix.io/developing/running-service-locally.html) in the documentation.

 ## Exercise the service

 With both the proxy and your application running, any defined endpoints should be available at `http://localhost:9000`, the proxy local address.